-It is the City's priority to fund projects and activities that benefit LMI individuals.
+It is the City's priority to fund projects and activities that benefit LMI individuals and areas; subsequently, to comply with §91.220(f), the City dedicates over 70% of funds to benefit LMI persons and areas.
 A portion of the funds will be utilize to fund activities in north Jonesboro, where a large number of LMI households reside.
 Most of the public services organizations being funded this fiscal year provide services to LMI individual.
 Funds for housing services are awarded to qualified LMI individuals citywide; however, there is a large number of applicants from north Jonesboro for the rehabilitation assistance program.